ryangomberg/ryangomberg/README.md

 - Used PCA to determine a proportion of explained variance between features
 - Employed k-fold cross-validation to generate multiple subsets of models

-**Predicting Interest in Vehicle Insurance (_January 2023 - March 2023_)**
--	Implemented unsupervised and supervised learning algorithms to predict a consumer’s interest in vehicle insurance based on 10 different features
--	Imported large scale data and applied statistical models to determine the strength of correlation between two or more factors
--	Identified the strengths and problems within each algorithm, and proposed ways to improve them
--	Analytically derived and offered mathematical intuition behind each model
--	Supervised learning models achieved 86-88% accuracy

 Within these projects, I demonstrated an understanding of using Python as a programming language, LaTeX as a word processing software, and MATLAB to generate models and plots.
+Moreover, I have strengthened my quantitative understanding in finance and machine learning in a pratical setting.